yosoufe/instructions/gpu_passthrough/gpu_passthrough.md

   </qemu:commandline>
 ```

-When installing OS, just change the boot option to see only the CD/DVD ROM, just for the first time.
+- When installing OS, just change the boot option to see only the CD/DVD ROM, just for the first time.
 The rest, change it back.
+- [Disable windows auto update,](https://www.windowscentral.com/how-stop-updates-installing-automatically-windows-10) specially if you have chosen small storage for the virtual machine.

 ## Driver for the virtual machine before GPU Passthrough
 Guide: https://youtu.be/jLRmVNWOrgo